 To pin a specific version of an add-on, you can specify a (supported) version of that add-on.
 Supported versions for each add-on can be found on the add-ons page.
 Since specifying a particular version will lock your installer to that version, you will not continue to get patch updates that include bug fixes and security patches.
 For this reason, it is recommended to use the

 .x patch versions functionality.

-"latest" is the specified version for an add-on, this will resolve to the latest recommended version of the component that is supported by our installer.
-This means that when an update to the component is shipped, your installer will automatically be updated.
-This may be desirable in some scenarios, but Replicated strongly recommends that you specify particular versions that are tested and predictable for your installation use case, and to revisit these version declarations at least monthly as new add-on versions become available.
+"latest" is the specified version for an add-on, this resolves to the latest recommended version of the component that is supported by our installer.
+This means that when an update to the component is shipped, your installer is automatically updated.
+This can be suitable in some scenarios, but Replicated strongly recommends that you specify particular versions that are tested and predictable for your installation use case, and to revisit these version declarations at least monthly as new add-on versions become available.

 For add-ons that use semantic versioning, you can specify the version in the form

 Major.Minor.x.
 These versions will always resolve to the greatest patch version for the specified major and minor version of the add-on (e.g., 1.19.x).
 This is a great way to ensure you are using tested and predictable versions while continuing to receive bug fixes and security patches.